dreamerP/iot-dashboard/README.md

 - Vite: A fast frontend build tool that provides instant server start and hot module replacement (HMR) during development.
 - NATS: A lightweight and high-performance messaging system for building distributed systems.
 - Tailwind CSS: A utility-first CSS framework for building custom designs without having to leave your HTML.
+- Jest: A delightful JavaScript Testing Framework with a focus on simplicity.
 - Express: A minimalist web framework for Node.js used for building a minimal backend.